fen9li/lambda/README.md

 3. role_name - it is recommended that you keep it as is.
 4. assume_role_policy_document - it is the role trust policy json document.
 5. attach_role_policy_arn - it is the role policy which needs to attach to the role.
+6. detach_role_policy_arn - it is the role policy which needs to detach from the role.
-6. lambdaFunctionName - define your Lambda function name.
+7. lambdaFunctionName - define your Lambda function name.

+### An example lambda_conf.py